Dalton Schultz: Professional career

+Dallas Cowboys

-2018
+2018 season

 Schultz was selected by the Dallas Cowboys in the fourth round (137th overall) of the 2018 NFL Draft, to improve the depth at tight end after the surprising retirements of Jason Witten and James Hanna.
 He was the third-string tight end behind Geoff Swaim and Blake Jarwin.

 After Swaim was lost to an injury in Week 11, Schultz passed Jarwin on the depth chart as the starter and was used mostly for blocking purposes.
-He started seven of the eleven games he played and both playoff contests.
-He tallied 12 receptions for 116 yards, while contributing to running back Ezekiel Elliott being the NFL rushing champion.
+He started seven of the 11 games he played and both playoff contests.
+Schultz tallied 12 receptions for 116 yards, while contributing to running back Ezekiel Elliott being the NFL rushing champion.

-2019
+2019 season

-In 2019, although Geoff Swaim left via free agency, Jason Witten returned to play professional football after spending one season as a Monday Night Football commentator, keeping Schultz as the team's third-string tight end.
+Although tight end Swaim left via free agency, Witten returned to play professional football after spending one season as a Monday Night Football commentator, keeping Schultz as the team's third-string tight end.
 He appeared in 16 games, registering one reception for six yards and one kickoff return for five yards in limited play during the season.

-2020
+2020 season

-On March 17, 2020, it was announced in the media that Jason Witten would be leaving the Cowboys to sign with the Las Vegas Raiders, opening the door for Schultz to compete for the backup position behind Blake Jarwin.
+On March 17, 2020, it was announced in the media that Witten would be leaving the Cowboys to sign with the Las Vegas Raiders, opening the door for Schultz to compete for the backup position behind Blake Jarwin.
 After Jarwin was lost for the year with an ACL injury suffered in the season opener against the Los Angeles Rams, Schultz took over the starting tight end position.

-In Week 2 against the Atlanta Falcons, Schultz caught nine passes for 88 yards and his first career touchdown reception during the 40–39 comeback victory.
-Schultz exceeded expectations, becoming the fourth tight end in franchise history to have at least 60 receptions in a regular season (63), while collecting 615 receiving yards and four touchdowns, even though the Cowboys lost their starting quarterback Dak Prescott in Week 5 against the New York Giants.
+During Week 2 against the Atlanta Falcons, Schultz caught nine passes for 88 yards and his first NFL touchdown reception in the 40–39 comeback victory.
+He exceeded expectations, becoming the fourth tight end in franchise history to have at least 60 receptions in a regular season with 63, while collecting 615 receiving yards and four touchdowns, even though the Cowboys lost their starting quarterback Dak Prescott in Week 5 against the New York Giants.